A neknominater drinks a beer while riding his motorcycle.

 What led you to make the page?

 It already had some momentum in my circles.
-I realised it was pretty catchy, so I wanted to make a place to share the most innovative videos.
+I realized it was pretty catchy, so I wanted to make a place to share the most innovative videos.
 I’ve got a fairly large amount of social media contacts, which helped get things rolling.
-I made it clear on the page that I’m against any video that exhibits animal cruelty, drunk driving and violence.
+I made it clear on the page that I’m against any video that exhibits animal cruelty, drunk driving, and violence.
 I wanted to create a platform where neknominaters can congregate.